 The talks are continuing this week at an unrelated meeting in Indonesia.
-Obama is scheduled to attend, and officials hope the leaders of the 12 countries will reach an agreement by the end of the year.
+Obama is scheduled to attend, and officials hope the leaders of the 12 countries will reach an agreement push the agreement towards completion by the end of the year.

 But the more difficult fight may be taking shape in Washington and in corporate and union offices around the United States, where the scars of the economic crisis and high unemployment will test the country’s attitude toward free trade.

 Obama has made the agreement a centerpiece of his strategy toward Asia, “but it seems to us that the economic aims have been subsumed” to ensure that some agreement is reached among the disparate group of countries, said Steve Biegun, vice president for international governmental affairs at Ford Motor.

 Ford joined with the United Auto Workers, steel companies, the technology industry and others to gather congressional support for a recent letter telling the White House it should use the negotiations to make countries such as Japan promise not to use the value of their currency to boost exports.

 The issue is a long-standing one in U.S. politics but would be difficult to embody in a trade agreement.
 The import of the letter, however, was in the number of signatures — 60 senators and 230 members of the House — and the work between Ford and the union in gathering them.
 When the company and the UAW endorsed the Korea free-trade agreement two years ago, they provided an important push for that pact — and their suspicions about TPP could be similarly significant.

 Any trade agreement has its detractors, but the ambition and diversity of interests in this case will make the politics that much more complex.